Montlake Playfield. Photo credit: Linnea Westerlind

-There’s a lot of discussion in the media these days about whether we are giving kids enough opportunities to take physical risks in their free play.
+There’s been a lot of discussion in the media in recent years about whether we are giving kids enough opportunities to take physical risks in their free play.
 One way for parents and caregivers to encourage kids to safely test their limits is to seek out local parks that offer more challenging playground equipment.
-Here are our top picks for Seattle-area playgrounds where kids can get a true thrill, from steep slides to high-flying swings to long zip lines.
+Here are our top picks for Seattle and Eastside-area playgrounds where kids can get a true thrill, from steep slides to high-flying swings to long zip lines.
 (Note: Remember to always read signage at parks for safe play guidelines and make sure your child knows his or her limits.)
+Did we miss a playground?
+Add it in the comments!

 Othello Playground, South Seattle

 A longtime favorite, Othello Playground’s long metal slide is built into a steep grass hillside.
 Climb the wooden stairs and then get ready for a fast ride to the bottom.
 Kids will want to take this ride again and again.
-This park also features two play structures, swings, a zip line and lots of space for games of Frisbee or soccer.
+This park also features a play area with climbing structure, swings and a zip line (parts of the playground are set to be replaced and improved in 2017).
+You’ll also find lots of space for games of Frisbee or soccer at this popular neighborhood park.

 Location: 4351 S. Othello St. in South Seattle.
-Free street parking is available on the street.
+Free street parking is available, and buses stop nearby.
 The Othello light rail station is located one block to the east.

 Summit Park, Issaquah